-This article describes how to add a carriage return to the Legal Notice text in Windows NT.
+How to Add a Carriage Return to the Legal Notice Text in Windows NT

 If the message contains more than one paragraph, you can add a carriage return so that the message is displayed as intended (even if the display resolution on the computer changes).
 For additional information about the Legal Notice banner in Windows NT, please click the article number below to view the article in the Microsoft Knowledge Base:

 To add a carriage return to the Legal Notice text of a logon dialog box, follow these steps:

 - Locate the following registry key:HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon

 - Type the text that you want displayed in the Legal Notice message, and then click OK.

 - On the Edit menu, click Binary.
 This opens the text of the message in the binary editor.
 Each letter of the message (including spaces) is represented in hexadecimal, with four characters in the binary editor representing one letter of text in the message.

 - To insert a carriage return after a line of text, click the space just after the last character in the message where you want to put the first carriage return, type 0D00, and then click OK.